Path-Check/safeplaces-docs/safeplaces-backend-services/accounts-configuration/user-account-creation.md

 1. Create a new user in Auth0 with a role value of one of the following:

+- `super_admin` - this role allows the user to create and manage other users' permissions within SafePlaces
 - `contact_tracer` - this role allows the user to create/update cases, modify GPS point data, and stage cases for publishing
 - `admin` - this role allows the user to carry out all action of a `contact_tracer`, configure their organization's settings, and publish case data